Jim-lan/log-pilot/docs/architecture.md

 The system follows a **Data Lakehouse + RAG** architecture, composed of three layers:

 1.  **Ingestion Layer**: Cleans, masks PII, and structures raw logs.
+Supports **Standard, JSON, Syslog, and Nginx** formats via a robust multi-strategy parser.
 2.  **Storage Layer**: Hybrid storage using **DuckDB** (Structured) and **ChromaDB** (Unstructured).
 3.  **Intelligence Layer**: The "Pilot" agent that interacts with the user.